 This is an easier version of one of my earlier fabric booties pattern with straps and other embellishments.
 In this tutorial, I have made it simpler for beginners and free for all to sew!
 Templates are available from newborn to 12 months in size.

-If you love to see more of my baby patterns, find it here,
+If you love to see more of my baby patterns, find them below,

 Baby Booties Sewing Pattern